eltonsantos/meuscompromissos/README.md

 ## 🧪 Technologies and Gems

-This project was developed using the following technologies:
+This project was developed using the following technologies and Gems:

 - [Ruby 3.3.4](https://ruby-lang.org/)
 - [Rails 7.2.1](https://rubyonrails.org/)